 First, is the dull but necessary practice of running a conflict search.
-The proper identification and resolution of conflicts of interest are major concerns facing Fiduciaries today.
+The proper identification and resolution of conflicts of interest are major concerns facing practitioners today.
 It is incredibly difficult to defend a professional liability claim against you where a conflict of interest exists.
 Judges and juries do not like them.
 Even if you think they are not a problem, the moment the slightest thing goes wrong, “conflicts” become a big problem.

 To avoid conflict problems, before permitting a client or prospective client to provide confidential information regarding a prospective representation, the names of relevant parties and other public facts concerning the matter should be run through a conflicts system.
 The system can be very basic.
-In this day and age virtually every fiduciary has some kind of document management or file management system.
+In this day and age virtually every practitioner has some kind of document management or file management system.
 And all of these have search capabilities.
 (1) Spend a few minutes searching the relevant names through your current and old files.
 If you are lucky enough to have one, train your secretary or support staff to do this for you.
 Make this a simple, but routine part of your practice.
 Better than that, have this part of your practice reduced to writing, i.e. memorialize the steps you or your secretary go through for each new matter and you now have a clear, formal written conflict checking and resolution procedure.

 If a conflict exists, it must be identified, and where possible, resolved through the use of an appropriate conflict waiver agreement.
-Conflict issues must be addressed before proceeding with the matter and prior to deciding if it is in the best interests of both the client and the Fiduciary to take on this matter.
+Conflict issues must be addressed before proceeding with the matter and prior to deciding if it is in the best interests of both the client and the practitioner to take on this matter.

-The answers to these questions will help determine whether a new client poses an unreasonable risk to the Fiduciary.
+The answers to these questions will help determine whether a new client poses an unreasonable risk to the practitioner.
 See also the risk management “checklist” we have formulated.
 We loaded the checklist online so that it can be updated with suggestions from professional fiduciaries.
 Please email email@example.com and/or firstname.lastname@example.org with any such suggestions.